papayaah/cryptostacker/README.md

 yarn build
 ```

 Parcel will create a `dist` folder containing all the necessary files.
-You can deploy this anywhere that serves static assets.
+You can deploy this anywhere that serve static assets.

 ## Tech Stack
 - [React 16.8.6](https://github.com/facebook/react) - JS component-based framework for building the UI.